-If this has happened to you, you may be able to file a wrongful termination claim against your employer on the grounds of constructive discharge.
-If you win your claim, you may be entitled to compensation, reinstatement of your job and/or unemployment benefit while looking for another job.
+If you were forced to resign because you have a disability, you may be able to file a wrongful termination claim against your employer on the grounds of constructive discharge.
+If you win your claim, you may be entitled to compensation, reinstatement of your job and/or unemployment benefits while looking for another job.

 What is Forced Resignation?